saharathkleips/QtOpenGL-ComputerGraphics/PA6/README.md

 # PA6 - Assimp Texture Loading (Ben Nicholes, Denis Morozov, Saharath Kleips)
 This sample program displays the usage of Assimp to load uv-coordinates for a model's textures.
 The image loader uses QImage which currently supports BMP, GIF, JPG, JPEG, PNG, PBM, PGM, PPM, XBM, and XPM.
-The model loaded must support uv-coordinates as well as be loaded with it's respected texture image.
+The model loaded must support uv-coordinates as well as be loaded with it's corresponding texture image.

 ![](.screenshot.png "Screenshot")